 The role of e-learning in the Station Rotation model

-The most difficult part while integrating a Station Rotation model is to create an interactive, well-designed, and didactically sound online course.
-However, by utilizing user-friendly, low-cost, cloud-based authoring tools, such as Easygenerator, creating the e-learning station of your Rotation model needn’t be difficult, time-consuming or expensive.
+The most difficult part while integrating a blended learning Station Rotation model is to create an interactive, well-designed, and didactically sound online course.
+However, by utilizing user-friendly, low-cost, cloud-based authoring tools, such as Easygenerator, creating the e-learning station of your Rotation model needn’t be difficult, time-consuming, or expensive.

 Using a cloud-based system enables you to also take advantage of learners’ own devices – all they need is an internet connection to access the online learning station – thus removing any device or access costs.